• Menu

 These tools are made from high-quality premium carbon steel, so they don’t need frequent sharpening and have high edge retention.
 But they should be treated regularly so rust doesn’t damage them.

-They come with a storage bag for easy storage and transporting your wood carving set anywhere.
+They come with a bag for easy storage and transporting your wood carving set anywhere.
 For best results, keep them dry when not in use.

 They are multipurpose: